Ibotta/sopstool/README.md

 This is a package that builds a single binary (per architecture) for wrapping [sops](https://github.com/getsops/sops) with multi-file capabilities.

-for more details, use the built-in documentation on commands:
+For more details, use the built-in documentation on commands:

 ```sh
 sopstool -h